Katerynakulik/goit-markup-hw-05/README.md

-# goit-markup-hw-02
-one page, with css
+fully complieted web-page with form